thachmpham/thachmpham.github.io/md/gdb/symbol.md

 :::::::::::::: {.columns}
 ::: {.column width=70%}

 Dump the .symtab section.
-Size of elf64_sym is 24 bytes, so use option 'xxd -c 24' to display 24 bytes each line.
+The elf64_sym struct has a size of 24 bytes, so use option 'xxd -c 24' to display 24 bytes each line.
 ```sh
 $ xxd -p -g 1 -c 24 -s 0x003048 -l 0x000378 main
 340100001100170010400000000000000400000000000000